11ty/eleventy/docs/layouts.md

 ## Layouts in a Subdirectory

-As of Eleventy `v0.2.7`, layouts can be a full path inside of the `_includes` folder, like so:
+_New in Eleventy v0.2.7._ Layouts can be a full path inside of the `_includes` folder, like so:

 ```
 ---